GopinadGvs/GopinadGvs/README.md

 - 👋 Hi, I’m @GopinadGvs
-- 👀 I’m interested in BlockChain Techonlogy
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Inventor API
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...